Last updated on 2026-03-19

 Program overview

-The Aviation Technician - Avionics Maintenance program at Mohawk College is designed to equip students with the essential skills and knowledge required for a successful career in the aviation industry.
-This Ontario College Diploma program focuses on modifying, maintaining, and troubleshooting Aircraft Electronic Systems, preparing students for certification as an Aircraft Maintenance Engineer (AME-E) with an AME E licence.
+The Aviation Technician - Avionics Maintenance program at Mohawk College equips students with essential skills and knowledge for a successful career in the aviation industry.
+This program focuses on modifying, maintaining, and troubleshooting Aircraft Electronic Systems, leading to an AME E licence.
 With a strong emphasis on practical training, students will gain hands-on experience in state-of-the-art facilities, ensuring they are well-prepared for the demands of the aviation sector.
+The program boasts high graduation and employment rates, reflecting its excellent reputation with industry partners and Transport Canada.

-The Aviation Technician - Avionics Maintenance program spans a duration of two academic years, consisting of a total of 34 weeks of instruction.
-The program is structured to provide a blend of theoretical knowledge and practical experience, ensuring students are well-prepared for their future careers.
-Key features of the program include:
+The Aviation Technician - Avionics Maintenance program spans 2 academic years, consisting of a total of 34 weeks of instruction.
+The program is designed to provide a comprehensive blend of theoretical knowledge and practical skills, ensuring students are well-prepared for their future careers.
+Key features of the program structure include:

-• Access to the Centre for Aviation Technology located at the Hamilton International Airport.
+- Access to the Centre for Aviation Technology at Hamilton International Airport.

-• Preparation for Transport Canada certification, with 18 months of credit towards the required 48 months of practical work experience.
+- 18 months of credit towards the 48 months of practical work experience required for certification.

 Featured Experiences

-• Extensive hands-on laboratory experience, spending over 770 hours working on aircraft and completing projects.
+- Extensive hands-on laboratory experience, with over 770 hours dedicated to working on aircraft and completing projects.

 Career Options